 Update: The first six-car consist went into service in summer 2019.
-30 cars have been conditionally accepted with deliveries expected to increase to two married pairs per month by the end of 2021.
+52 cars have been conditionally accepted and deliveries have increased to two Orange line married pairs per month since August 2021.

-Due to a derailment on the Orange Line with the new cars, the MBTA has taken precautionary measures by removing both the new Orange Line and Red Line cars from revenue service until a complete and thorough evaluation can determine the factors leading to the incident.
-The Vehicle Engineering team, along with other internal and external stakeholders, is managing the evaluation process of both cars and infrastructure.
+Due to a derailment on the Orange Line involving the new cars, the MBTA took precautionary measures and removed both the new Orange Line and Red Line cars from passenger service until a complete and thorough evaluation could determine the factors leading to the incident.
+The Vehicle Engineering team, along with other internal and external stakeholders, has managed the evaluation process of both cars and infrastructure.
+The root cause has been determined and new material has been validated and the requalification testing is finished.
+Final approval is pending the final report review.
+Once completed, the cars will be outfitted with new material allowing unrestricted use of cars for the Orange line.